Devyani37/SearchAPI/README.md

 * * access to the internet

-A Choice from Three Tasks
+Choose One of Three Tasks
 -------------------------
 Below are three assignments.
 Implement **ONLY ONE** of them.
 They can all be implemented as a pure backend or a pure frontend solution.
 Your approach will depend on the role you are applying for.